1. RACGP professional standards committee terms of reference policy

 The Committee may participate in a meeting by means of any technology that gives the members a reasonable opportunity to participate.
 The Chair may permit other attendees as they see fit.

-The Committee reports to Council, and must circulate its minutes and recommendations to Council as soon as practicable after each meeting.
+The Committee reports to the RACGP Board, and must circulate its minutes and recommendations to the RACGP Board as soon as practicable after each meeting.

 A quorum is four members, including the Chair.

 Each member has one vote.
 Recommendations are determined on a majority of votes of those present and entitled to vote.
-There is no deadlock mechanism; in the event of a tied vote, both recommendations must be presented to Council.
+There is no deadlock mechanism; in the event of a tied vote, both recommendations must be presented to the RACGP Board.

 9. Fundamental principles